North Atlantic Treaty: Article 6

 It was the opinion in August 1965 of the US State Department, the US Defense Department, and the legal division of NATO that an attack on the North Pacific U.S. island state of Hawaii would not trigger the treaty, but an attack on the other 49 would.
-The Aleutian Islands in the North Pacific are not treated in the same manner by NATO as Hawaii is, since they are politically part of Alaska rather than their own state like Hawaii, and considered geographically part of the North American continent, while Hawaii is not.
+The Aleutian Islands in the North Pacific are not treated in the same manner by NATO as Hawaii is, since they are politically part of Alaska rather than their own state like Hawaii, and considered geographically part of North America, while Hawaii is not.
 Similarly, Mediterranean islands like Sicily, Corsica, the Baleares, etc. are considered geographically part of Europe, and therefore under Article 6.
 However, even though islands like Puerto Rico are considered part of North America, they do not fall under NATO because specifically those islands that are in the Atlantic have to be north of the Tropic of Cancer.
 The Spanish cities of Ceuta and Melilla on the North African shore are not under NATO protection in spite of Moroccan claims to them.
 Legal experts have interpreted that other articles could cover the Spanish North African cities but this take has not been tested in practice.
 This is also why events such as the Balyun airstrikes did not trigger Article 5, as the Turkish troops that were attacked were in Syria, not Turkey.
 As well as why the 1982 invasion of the Falkland Islands by Argentina did not trigger Article 5, as the Falkland Islands are in the South Atlantic, south of the Tropic of Cancer, and not within the geographic area covered by Article 6.